Creamy Vegan Mac and Cheese (Gluten-Free & Nut-Free)

 Directions

-Here’s how to whip up our creamy, dreamy vegan cheese sauce for the best vegan mac and cheese.
+Here's how to whip up this creamy, dreamy vegan cheese sauce for the best vegan mac and cheese.
 Scroll to the recipe card for the complete list of instructions.

-Drain then scoop softened veggies into a blender.
-Add coconut milk, smoked paprika, turmeric, olive oil, nutritional yeast, mustard, lemon juice, salt, and pepper.
+- Drain then scoop softened veggies into a blender.
+Add coconut milk, smoked paprika, turmeric, garlic and onion powder, soy sauce/tamari or sun-dried tomatoes (if using), olive oil, nutritional yeast, mustard, lemon juice, salt, and pepper.

 Related: How to Save Time and Money Cooking Pasta